Dynamic Policy Learning for Legged Robot with Simplified Model Pretraining and Model-Homotopy-Inspired Transfer: Introduction

 Classical motion generation approaches, particularly trajectory optimization (TO), formulate the problem as a constrained optimization\cite{SynthesisAndStabilizationOfComplexBehaviors2012,DiscoveryofComplexBehaviors2012,MultiContactLocomotionCarpentier2018,ContactImplicitMPC2023, LIPTO2018,MitCheetah3MPC2018,TOWR2018,NMPC2020,BezierSRBTO2025,WBIC2019,CentroidalDynamicsAndFullKinematics2014,MomentumAwareTO2022,StagedContactOptimization2023}.
 While TO offers interpretability and principled motion synthesis, solving it reliably is often hindered by nonconvexity and the hybrid nature of contact dynamics.
 To cope with these challenges, reduced-order models are employed to approximate feasible motions\cite{LIPTO2018,MitCheetah3MPC2018,TOWR2018,NMPC2020,BezierSRBTO2025,WBIC2019,CentroidalDynamicsAndFullKinematics2014,MomentumAwareTO2022,StagedContactOptimization2023}, yet relying on them introduces dynamics mismatches.
 While hierarchical frameworks\cite{WBIC2019,MomentumAwareTO2022,StagedContactOptimization2023,ContactTimingandTOfor3dJumping2022} mitigate this by refining trajectories with full-body dynamics, this process is often computationally intensive, making it challenging to achieve real-time reactivity without significant optimization expertise.

 Reinforcement learning (RL), which has demonstrated impressive results across various legged locomotion tasks \cite{ChallengingTerrain2020, AnymalParkour2024,ComplexTerrainNavigation2025}, offers an alternative paradigm capable of discovering highly dynamic behaviors.
 However, generating complex motions without prior information often results in instability and convergence to suboptimal solutions.
-To address these issues, extensive reward engineering is required, making the process time consuming and difficult to apply to a wide range of dynamic behaviors.
-While imitation learning\cite{RLDemonstrationsFromTO2022,ImitatingAnimalLocomotion2020,DeepMimic2018,AMP2021}, which utilizes expert demonstrations, is known to be an effective solution for guiding RL, obtaining high-quality demonstrations often requires substantial resources and is sometimes not readily available\cite{Wasabi2023,LearningSpringMassLocomotion2021, OptimizingBipedalManeuversSRB2022, OptMimic2023}.
+Addressing these issues requires extensive reward engineering, making the process time consuming and difficult to apply to a wide range of dynamic behaviors.
+While imitation learning\cite{RLDemonstrationsFromTO2022,ImitatingAnimalLocomotion2020,DeepMimic2018,AMP2021}, which utilizes expert demonstrations, is an effective solution for guiding RL, obtaining high-quality demonstrations often requires substantial resources and is sometimes not readily available\cite{Wasabi2023,LearningSpringMassLocomotion2021, OptimizingBipedalManeuversSRB2022, OptMimic2023}.

 One strategy to alleviate these challenges is to leverage a reduced-order model to train the policy in a simpler environment\cite{GLiDE2022, Brachiation2022, RLforROM2024, AdaptiveTrackingofSRBCharacter2023}.
 This approach offers several advantages, such as simple reward design and faster simulation speeds, leading to more efficient policy learning\cite{GLiDE2022,Brachiation2022}.
 However, the discrepancy between simplified models and full-body models, commonly referred to as the model gap, poses a significant hurdle when deploying these policies in real environments.